databricks/click/README.md

 from the API Server even though kubectl will.

-For the moment, you can build click, then run the `fix_bad_der.sh` script that's in the util directory, and then rebuild click.
+For the moment, you can build click, then run the `fix_bad_der.sh` script that's in the util directory, and then run `cargo clean`, and then rebuild click.
 This patches WebPKI to accept the cert.